msupply-foundation/msupply_docs/content/docs/coldchain/introduction.md

 ## Cold chain app integration

 The [Cold Chain](/coldchain/introduction/) application is able to sync data to a server.
-The server can be an instance of mSupply or now, open mSupply.
+The server can be an instance of Open mSupply or mSupply.

-To configure the integration, you will only need to configure a user and then you can update the cold chain application.
+To configure the integration, you will only need to configure a user and then you can update the Cold Chain application.

 The user is a standard mSupply user, with the following configuration:
 - The default store assigned to the user is the store which the temperature data will be associated with
-- The store will need to be part of the site that open mSupply is synchronising with.
+- The store will need to be part of the site that Open mSupply is synchronising with.
 Have a look at the [Admin](/docs/administration/synchronisation/#viewing-the-synchronisation-settings) section to see which site omSupply is syncing with, and then the [Synchronisation](https://docs.msupply.org.nz/synchronisation:sync_sites#viewing_sync_sites) screen to check that your site includes the correct store.
 - The user must have the omSupply permission of `Cold chain API access` (see below)

 ![Cold chain API permission](/docs/coldchain/images/coldchain_permission.png)

-From here, simply follow the steps in the cold chain application documentation for [Integrating with mSupply Desktop](/coldchain/desktop-integration/#msupply-desktop-setup-steps)
+From here, simply follow the steps in the Cold Chain application documentation for [Integrating with mSupply Desktop](/coldchain/desktop-integration/#msupply-desktop-setup-steps)